 Metal filters cover a wider range of brew methods from drip to espresso.
-Some methods that use metal filters : pour-over (with filters like the Kone filter), Aeropress (with Disk filter), French press, percolator, moka pot, espresso and of course Duo Coffee Steeper.
+Some methods that use metal filters: pour-over (with filters like the Kone filter), Prismo on the AeroPress, French press, percolator, moka pot, espresso and of course Duo Coffee Steeper.

 Cleanup – Dispose of grinds in the trash and rinse off or throw filter in the dishwasher.

 Sediment Levels – Sediment levels vary greatly for metal filters.
 Brewing with a French press, for example, will leave a lot of sludge in your cup.
 Conversely, brewing with the Kone filter or Duo Coffee Steeper’s inverted etched filter lets only a small amount of micro-fines through.